German submarine U-505: Museum ship

-Nearly every removable part had been stripped from the boat's interior by the time she went to the museum; she was in no condition to serve as an exhibit, so Museum director Lohr asked for replacements from the German manufacturers who had supplied the boat's original components and parts.
+Nearly every removable part had been stripped from the boat's interior by the time she went to the museum; she was in no condition to serve as an exhibit, so museum director Lohr asked for replacements from the German manufacturers who had supplied the boat's original components and parts.
 Admiral Gallery reports in his autobiography Eight Bells and All's Well that every company supplied the requested parts without charge.
 Most included letters to the effect that the manufacturers wanted her to be a credit to German technology.

-A reunion was held at the museum in 1964, 20 years after the ship's capture, where Gallery returned to Lange a set of binoculars from the ship that had belonged to him.
+A reunion was held at the museum in 1964, 20 years after the ship's capture, where Gallery returned to Lange some binoculars from the ship that had belonged to him.

-The Navy had removed the periscope and placed it in a water tank used for research at its Arctic Submarine Laboratory in Point Loma, California; they demolished that lab in 2003 and found it.
-The Navy donated it to the museum to be displayed along with the submarine.
-By 2004, the U-boat's exterior had suffered noticeable damage from the weather, so the museum moved it to a new climate-controlled location (under ground next to the CMofSI) in April 2004.
-They restored it and reopened it to the public on 5 June 2005.
+The Navy had removed the periscope and placed it in a water tank used for research at its Arctic Submarine Laboratory in Point Loma, California, where it was forgotten.
+It was salvaged before the lab was demolished in 2003, and the Navy donated it to the museum to be displayed along with the submarine.

+By 2004, the U-boat's exterior had suffered noticeable damage from the weather, so the museum moved her to a new climate-controlled location (under ground next to the MSI) in April 2004.
+They restored and reopened her to the public on 5 June 2005.

-In 2019, the Museum of Science and Industry refurbished the submarine, restoring it to be closer to its original condition.
-Also, a special exhibit with many additional artifacts from the sub was opened in the general admission section of the museum.
+In 2019 the Museum refurbished the submarine, restoring her to be closer to her original condition.
+Also, a special exhibit with many additional artifacts from the submarine was opened in the general-admission section of the museum.

 In popular culture

 Captain Gallery recounted the capture of U-505 in his 1951 memoir Clear the Decks.
-Gary Moore recounts the story of the captured crew in his 2006 non-fiction book Playing with the Enemy.
+Gary Moore recounts a dramatized story of the captured crew in his 2006 historical fiction book Playing with the Enemy.
 Hans Goebeler recounts the story of the boat's patrols and her crew in his 2005 memoir Steel Boats, Iron Hearts: A U-Boat Crewman's Life Aboard U-505.